NIH Director Francis S. Collins will step down by year’s end

 He will step down at a time when such questions have given way to the politicization of science and sometimes violent disagreement about even well-proved medical facts.

-“Every issue, the polarization gets deeper and deeper, the tribes have formed their views and it’s very hard to see how we step back from that,” he said.
+“Every issue, the polarization gets deeper and deeper, the tribes have formed their views, and it’s very hard to see how we step back from that,” he said.

-Over the 12 years of Collins’s tenure, NIH budget has risen from $30 billion to $41.3 billion and support from Congress has mostly remained steady.
+Over the 12 years of Collins’s tenure, the NIH budget has risen from $30 billion to $41.3 billion, and support from Congress has mostly remained steady.
 He has appointed most of the current heads of NIH’s 27 institutes and centers.

 Along the way, Collins, who still sometimes rides a Harley-Davidson motorcycle and breaks into song for occasions large and small, became one of the more public faces of science in the United States, especially as the pandemic continued.
 Collins plays an acoustic guitar decorated with a double-helix and sang the national anthem at Nationals Park in 2016.